 The Atwood House and Museum.
 At the Atwood House & Museum, visitors can learn about eighteenth-century Chatham by exploring the historic home of a local sea captain.
 The home, which dates back to 1752, features furniture, documents, and other artifacts from eighteenth-century Cape Cod.
 The museum is a fascinating look at one of Chatham’s most important historical periods.

 A day trip to Chatham would be considered incomplete without a visit to the Chatham Pier and Fish Market located at 53 Barcliff Avenue Ext in Chatham, Massachusetts.
 The pier gives visitors and tourists an overview of the arrival of fishing boats, the unloading of hundreds of crates of various types of fish that include cod, seabass, bluefish, and mackerels.
 From the top of the pier, visitors can view the unloading and also see gray seals eat any fish that may slip off the boat into the surrounding waters.
 Watch out for seagulls in wait for fish scraps.

-Next to the pier is a fish market that sells fresh and fried seafood that can be eaten on site at picnic tables located next to the fish market.
+Next to the pier the Chatham Pier Fish Market sells fresh and fried seafood that can be eaten on site at picnic tables located next to the fish market.
 Visitors will also get to see numerous delivery trucks that are there to purchase crates of fish for delivery to fish markets and restaurants in the greater Boston area.
 This can be a great fun time for the whole family!

 While you’re visiting the shops, be sure to stop in at Kate Gould Park near the center of town.
 The park is a perfect stop on a day trip to Chatham.
 In the summer months it’s home to the Art in the Park, like the Whales and Sharks of Chatham, painted outlines exemplifying the artistic talent and creativity found on the Cape.
 The park also hosts concerts by the Chatham Band in the Whit Tileston Band Stand.